-Summary: Philosophy of action (including free will and moral responsibility), mind, and metaphysics generally (especially causation, personhood)
+Summary: Philosophy of action (esp. free will and moral responsibility), metaphysics (esp. powers, causality, laws, personhood)

-Beyond these, I have interests in epistemology (defense of a moderate form of rationalism, following Laurence BonJour), ethics (defense of a view in the direction of Rossian ethical intuitionism), and social and political philosophy.
+Beyond these, I have interests in epistemology (especially the defense of a moderate form of rationalism, and hence foundationalism and internalism about justification), ethics (especially meta-ethics and the defense of a view in the direction of Rossian ethical intuitionism), and social and political philosophy.